planetfederal/desktop-documentation/installers/source/win/known_issues.rst

   uninstalled.
 * Uninstallation on user workspace requires administrator permissions.
-* Currently available version of IPython console plugin (v1.9) is not compatible with IPython 7.2, which is the version deployed with Boundless Desktop.
+* Currently available version of IPython console plugin (v1.9) is not compatible with the IPython version deployed with Boundless Desktop.
 The plugin will not work properly.
 * Due to a problem in the OGDI driver, GDAL (and therefore QGIS) is not able to read OGDI ``VPF`` and ``RPF`` formats.
 The OGDI ``DTED`` format works as expected.